jkone27/Fable.Python/README.md

 ## Road-map

-- Use a dedicated List.fs for Python.
-List.fs currently depends on Array.fs that is not an efficient list implementation for Python.
+- [ ] Use a dedicated List.fs for Python.
+List.fs currently depends on

-- Compile Fable.Library as a published library (done)

-- Use poetry for Python references to Fable modules (done)
+  Array.fs that is not an efficient list implementation for Python.

-- Update docs
+- [ ] Update docs